mtkraai/thinkpad-x1-yoga-g5/README.md

-# ThinkPad X1 Yoga Gen 5
+# ThinkPad X1 Yoga Gen 5 | Kubuntu 22.04

-Scripts to enable tablet mode, etc on my laptop.
+Scripts to improve tablet mode, etc on my laptop, with Kubuntu 22.04.

 ## Context and problems